 Scottish Terrier Club of America provides educational opportunities for individuals seeking American Kennel Club approval to judge the Scottish Terrier breed.
 The purpose of this committee is to present Scottish Terrier Breed Seminars and other educational forms that may fulfill this duty throughout the United States.
 Breeders, exhibitors, and interested persons are encouraged to attend and participate as well as to those seeking judging approval.

-Educational Articles on the Scottish Terrier:
+Educational Reference and Articles on the Scottish Terrier:

 What Color is a Scottish Terrier?